K1297/TaleBlox/README.md

 # Canister documentation

-To deploy and interact with the TaleBlox canister, you'll need to follow these steps:

-1) Deploy the TaleBlox canister on your chosen Internet Computer environment.

-2) Interact with the canister using the provided Motoko functions to create, contribute to, and retrieve stories.

 ## Types

 **Story**

 A Story is represented by the following fields:

 * **id:** A unique identifier for the story.